o19s/quepid/docs/endpoints_solr.md

 ```
 http://quepid-solr.dev.o19s.com:8985/solr/tmdb/select?q=star&explainOther=title:war&fl=id title poster_path overview cast&wt=json&debug=true&debug.explain.structured=true&hl=false&rows=10&json.wrf=angular.callbacks._8
 ```
-1. `q=star` comes from the Query that you clicked Missing Documents button in the UI.
+1. `q=star` comes from the actual Query that you clicked Missing Documents button in the UI.
-1. `explainOther=title:war` comes from the query you entered on the Find and Rate Missing Documents modal and is Lucene query.
+1. `explainOther=title:war` comes from the query you entered on the Find and Rate Missing Documents modal and is a Lucene query.
+If you are building an adapter, you probably just want to search for the `explainOther` property.
 1. `fl=id title poster_path overview cast` comes from the Settings
 1. `wt=json` is to ensure the response is in JSON format that Quepid expects.
 1. `debug=true&debug.explain.structured=true` is used to get back the query explain information.
 If this isn't available, that is fine, you just don't get the information about how the query matched the docs in the UI.